Skip to contents

 Load rat specific annotation data.

-sequence files for the species of interest.
-Once you have derived the annotations, you could save them as an Rdata object to increase the speed of loading the datasets.
+We use AnnotationHub to derive the GTF and DNA sequence files for the species of interest.
+Once you have derived the annotations, you could save them as an Rdata object to increase the speed of loading the data sets.
+Running this function will take several minutes.
+Therefore it might be helpful to save the objects and reload them later if you plan to use this code in a repeated workflow.

 Load annotation databases